X

 The best thing to do is to stick with a healthy, well-balanced meal plan, and start minimal exercises when your doctor approves it.
 You can normally start a walking program after about 6 weeks.
 Take it slow and work gradually back to your pre-pregnancy workout routine.

 It is always best to consult your doctor first before deciding on anything to eat and to avoid eating.
-Also, as mothers, after giving birth, should strictly follow what to avoid and what to do, to effectively take good care of themselves and your baby.
+Also, mothers, after giving birth, should strictly follow what to avoid and what to do, to effectively take good care of themselves and their baby.

 Here at theAsianparent Philippines, it’s important for us to give information that is correct, significant, and timely.
 But this doesn’t serve as an alternative for medical advise or medical treatment. theAsianparent Philippines is not responsible to those that would choose to drink medicines based on information from our website.
 If you have any doubts, we recommend to consult your doctor for clearer information.